srinathd21/doc_appointment/README.md

 ✅ User Registration & Login
 ✅ Doctor Listing: Users can browse available doctors.
 ✅ Appointment Booking: Users can book an appointment with a selected doctor.
-✅ Responsive UI: Built with HTML, CSS, Bootstrap.
+✅ Built with HTML, CSS, Bootstrap.
 ✅ Database: Uses SQLite3 for data storage.